 The module aims to provide students with an opportunity for an in-depth, advanced study in a specific area of applied psychology, pertinent to the degree for which they are registered, guided by, but largely independent of, tutor support.
 Students are encouraged to apply appropriate principles of empirical research to an issue of their choice within the subject area of their degree registration.
 To enable students to present their research study in the form of a written thesis, using appropriate styles and conventions.

 You will have the option of doing a work placement as part of the course, in areas ranging from smoking cessation and drugs services to health promotion and chronic illness management.
 The placement will involve at least 300 hours' work, and will normally be over at least eight weeks in the summer after teaching ends, but some placements will be part-time in term time too.
 You will produce a report and reflective logbook based on your placement.

 The course also aims to develop your data analysis, numeracy, communication and critical thinking skills, and there will teaching on research and statistics.
 Our extensive facilities include three computer laboratories and a psychophysiology laboratory.

-You will be assessed on the basis of your dissertation and research reports, essays and a variety of other types of coursework.
+You will be assessed on the basis of your dissertation and a variety of other types of coursework.
 These will include a health behaviour diary, a reflective logbook, designing an intervention, and analysing case studies.

 We accept the equivalent of the above qualifications from a recognised overseas qualification.
 To find out more about the qualifications we accept from your country please visit the relevant Support in your country page.